Ervickey07/Amazon-Sales-Power-Bi/README.md

+#Amazon Analysis Products Sells

-## 📊 Sales Analytics Dashboard - Problem Statements & Chart Requirements
+## 📊 Amazon Sales Analytics Dashboard - Problem Statements & Chart Requirements

 This project aims to analyze and visualize year-to-date (YTD) sales data to uncover key business insights using visual storytelling.
 Below are the primary problem statements and the chart requirements for this dashboard.